Macular Degenerationcauses, symptoms and treatments

 What percentage of macular degeneration patients go blind?

-Most people with macular degeneration do not go completely blind but may experience significant central vision loss that can make it difficult to perform everyday activities like reading, driving, and recognizing faces.
+Most people with macular degeneration do not go completely blind.
+Still, they may experience significant low vision, making it difficult or virtually impossible to perform everyday activities like reading, driving, and recognizing faces.

 • Google